Coronavirus daily update: COVID-19 cases explained in four charts

 Vaccine development is a long, complex process.
 Unlike drugs that are given to people with a diseased, vaccines are given to healthy people and also vulnerable sections such as children, pregnant women and the elderly.
 So rigorous tests are compulsory.
 History says that the fastest time it took to develop a vaccine is five years, but it usually takes double or sometimes triple that time.

-About 10 states and union territories like Andaman and Nicobar, Arunachal Pradesh, Assam, Chandigarh, Dadra and Nagar Haveli/Daman and Diu, Jharkhand, Ladakh, Mizoram, Puducherry did not report any deaths today.
+About six states and union territories like Andaman and Nicobar, Dadra and Nagar Haveli/Daman and Diu, Jharkhand, Meghalaya and Mizoram did not report any deaths today.